-Any investment income that occurs belongs to your child, so it may be subject to the “Kiddie Tax”: The first $2,200 of unearned income is exempt from taxes in 2019, and you can elect to include the income on your return if it’s more than $1,100 and less than $11,000.
-Just know that once your child reaches the age of majority (generally age 18 to 21, depending on the state), they’ll have access to the funds for any purpose.
+Any investment income that occurs belongs to your child, so it may be subject to the “Kiddie Tax”: Just know that once your child reaches the age of majority (generally age 18 to 21, depending on the state), they’ll have access to the funds for any purpose.
 (See: UTMA plans)

 No matter how important you consider your child’s future to be, don’t forget about yourself.
 Your own financial stability is just as important as your children’s.
 In fact, part of your child’s future success requires that they don’t have to support you in your golden years.
 To ensure this, you’ll need to save adequately for retirement.

 One way to do that is through an Individual Retirement Account (IRA) or investing at work through a 401(k), both of which typically provide a tax benefit for working Americans.